What is the Cost of Duplicating Car Keys?

 Going in order of costliness, the next most affordable option is a locksmith.
 A locksmith has been professionally trained in key making and everything to consider when duplicating a car key.
 Locksmiths also have the added ability to come to you as well.

 They are also the only type of professional that could make you a new key without the original.
-They do this by using your car’s VIN to access a code telling them what type of key to making.
-This can only be done by a locksmith.
+They do this by using your car's VIN to access a code telling them what type of key to make.
+A locksmith can only do this.

 The last option is also the most expensive.
 The dealership can often duplicate your key for you, but they will charge the highest cost.
 This is partly because the dealerships most often make more upgraded keys, not the basic traditional key.

 In some rare cases, the dealership may be your only option.
-If you have a unique car or one with a very advanced key system, the dealership may need to handle the replication.
+The dealership may need to handle the replication if you have a unique car or one with a very advanced key system.
 You can check this by giving a locksmith a call before you go to the trouble of visiting the dealership.

-There are a few other factors that will play into the cost of your key duplication.
-A good rule of thumb to know is that older cars, luxury cars, and keys with many added features will cost you much more than a traditional key.
+A few other factors will play into the cost of your key duplication.
+A good rule of thumb is that older cars, luxury cars, and keys with many added features will cost you much more than a standard key.
 This is because these types of key blanks are more expensive than others.

-Also, the amount of time it takes to cut the key can increase the cost and how precise the cuts must be.
+Also, the time it takes to cut the key can increase the cost and how precise the cuts must be.
 A note about key cutters is they are not all created equal.
-Some key cutters may not have the ability to do the programming or cutting you need.
+Some key cutters may be unable to do the necessary programming or cutting.
 Be sure to ask about these factors before having your key made.
 It will save you a lot of time and hassle.

 The Bottom Line

-So, now that we have covered all the factors determining the cost of car key duplication, let’s get down to the bottom line.
+So, now that we have covered all the factors determining the cost of car key duplication let's get down to the bottom line.
 How much does this cost?
 Remember, these numbers are just averages and can be affected by your local market.
-These are not quotes, estimates based on experience and knowledge.
+These are not quotes or estimates based on experience and knowledge.

-If you have a traditional key without extra features, this is the most affordable key to replicate.
+This is the most affordable key to replicate if you have a traditional key without extra features.
 At your average hardware store, you will pay between $1 to $2 for a duplicate key.
 At a locksmith, this same key could cost you between $1 to $4.
 There is a minor cost difference between the two because a locksmith is professionally trained.
 A dealership, in most cases, will not be able to replicate a basic key.